anatula/ai-engineering-mastery/README.md

-# AI Inner Workings: From Neural Networks to Agents, Tools, Protocols, and Production Systems
+# AI Inner Workings: From Neural Networks to Agents, Tools, Protocols and Production Systems

 Free university lectures, engineering workshops, and industry deep dives on how modern AI systems actually work under the hood.